S2O: Static to Openable Enhancement for Articulated 3D Objects: Additional Experiments

 \mypara{Results.} \Cref{tab:results-mesh-seg-with-base} shows results of mesh segmentation predictions, suggesting that point cloud-based methods outperform all other methods.
 We note that as base parts are typically the biggest parts in all of the objects, they significantly influence the metric results.
 The performance based on CA and NCA are significantly higher than when we focus on just the openable parts.
 We see with \CAnobase, the impact of the base part is limited.
 But as CA, NCA, and \CAnobase\xspace do not account for instance segmentation, we also report ARI (a perfect segmentation will achieve an ARI of 1).
 We find that compared to our metrics (precision, recall, F1 over detected parts), these metrics from prior work are less interpretable (ARI) or do not properly evaluate the instance segmentation and are too heavily influenced by the base part (CA, NCA).

-Despite these flaws, results from these metrics show mostly the same trend as we report in the main paper, with the PointGroup with PointNeXt with FPN variants are the top performers for point-cloud methods and a large drop in performance as we go from \pmopen to \ourdatashort, showing the challenge of \ourdatashort.
+\mypara{Discussion.} Despite these flaws, results from these metrics show mostly the same trend as we report in the main paper, with the \ogroup variants being the top performers for point-cloud methods and a large drop in performance as we go from \pmopen to \ourdatashort, showing the challenge of \ourdatashort.
 As well as \stom being the worst-performing PC-based method.
-The main difference is in the performance of \opdformer.
-In our main paper, \opdformer had a decent recall in detecting openable parts but low precision, suggesting that it overpredicts.
-With these metrics, we see that \opdformer under-performs compared to other methods (except for \meshwalker).
+We see that \opdformer under-performs compared to other methods (except for \meshwalker).
 This is likely due to overprediction by \opdformer and these metrics being area-weighted vs considering detected instances.
 The overprediction is due to the fact that there can be multiple predictions from different viewpoints that may predict either the same or different part instances.
 While our heuristic for dealing with overlapping masks tries to solve some of these issues, there might still be some ``leftover'' masks after splitting.
 The ARI metric gives a good measure of how well the predicted segmentation matches the ground truth (\opdformer also performs poorly here), but it is less easy to determine why the match is poor, while the separation into precision and recall allows us to determine that \opdformer is overpredicting.

 We also find that \meshwalker under-performs significantly compared to other methods.
 We hypothesize this is due to \pmopen and our mesh data in general having highly non-uniform vertex distribution with curved parts such as handles being far denser than flat surfaces, severely impacting the random walks on which the method is based.